 There are currently multiple ways of testing for Alpha-1.
 A blood test drawn during a visit to the physician's office is a common way of testing.
 Another test, which involves a fingerstick test, is provided through the Alpha-1 Foundation.

 Treatment of emphysema due to Alpha-1 is identical to that of usual "smoker's emphysema" in many ways.
 These general therapies for emphysema will be discussed first, followed by a discussion of specific treatment for Alpha-1, which is called augmentation therapy.

 General Therapy for Emphysema

 The most important step is to encourage quitting smoking.
-While the damage from smoking is permanent (because it involves the irreversible breakdown of the air sac walls), stopping smoking is associated with a slowing of the rate of decline of lung function to that of non-smokers.
-In other words, once you stop smoking, your rate of decline of lung function becomes that of a non-smoker and you won’t lose further lung function at an accelerated rate.
+While the damage from smoking is permanent (because it involves the irreversible breakdown of the air sac walls), stopping smoking is generally associated with a slowing of the rate of decline of lung function compared to that of non-smokers.
+In other words, once you stop smoking, your rate of decline of lung function becomes that of a non-smoker and you won’t lose further lung function generally at an accelerated rate.